Medical coordinator (M/F)

 Description du poste

-Under the supervision of the general coordinator, you are responsible for the success of the mission’s health strategy and the quality of current and future health programmes at the definition, implementation and evaluation phases.
+In close coordination with the MHPSS and MEAL coordinator you are responsible for the success of the mission’s health strategy and the quality of current and future health programmes at the definition, implementation and evaluation phases.
 You manage directly the deputy medical coordinator and work in close collaboration with the coordination team and the field health teams.

-- Ensure an integration of MHPSS and GBV activities in the programme activities
+• Ensure an integration of health, MHPSS and GBV activities in the programme activities

-- Ensure tools and practices are harmonised, capitalised and updated
+• Ensure tools and practices are harmonised and capitalised

-- Ensure that epidemiological data, health protocols, national health policy and assistance programmes from key players in the healthcare sector (WHO, UNICEF, UNFPA, UNAIDS, etc.) for the country are monitored and analysed in coordination with the HQ health advisor
+• Ensure that epidemiological data, health protocols, national health policy and assistance programmes from key players in the healthcare sector for the country are monitored and analysed

 Development of new proposals